aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/set-output-image-resolution/_index.md

 ## Conclusion

-By following these steps, you now know how to **aspnote set jpeg resolution** and effectively **increase onenote image resolution** for any OneNote document using Aspose.Note for Java.
+By following these steps, you now know how to **increase jpeg dpi** and effectively **increase onenote image resolution** for any OneNote document using Aspose.Note for Java.
 Adjust the DPI to match your project's visual requirements, and enjoy crisp, high‑quality images in your downstream applications.

 ---

-**Last Updated:** 2025-12-18
+**Last Updated:** 2026-03-14
 **Tested With:** Aspose.Note for Java 24.12 (latest at time of writing)
 **Author:** Aspose